ngriffiths21/1stdraft/README.md

 # 1stdraft

-1stdraft allows you to write a complete draft without losing focus.
-It is a command-line tool that hides all but the last typed character, preventing you from editing or re-reading as you write.
+1stdraft allows you to write a complete draft at the command line without losing focus.
+It hides all but the last typed character, preventing you from editing or re-reading as you write.

 ## Usage

+1stdraft runs in a Bash shell.

 ### Install

-Download the Bash script and update `PATH`:
+Download the script, update permissions and `PATH`:
 ```bash
 curl https://raw.githubusercontent.com/ngriffiths21/1stdraft/master/1stdraft > ~/.1stdraft/1stdraft
 chmod a+x ~/.1stdraft/1stdraft